-The study demonstrates that the voltage at the POI drops to 1.018 per unit with the 250 MW expansion.
-Voltages at the 230 kV buses at the existing Cedar Creek facility and the proposed expansion fall below 1.0 per unit.
-The combined wind facilities draw 170.7 MVAR of reactive power from the PSCo system at the POI.
-Therefore, in order to keep the power factor at the POI between 0.95 leading to 0.95 lagging and the voltage level at Keenesburg near 1.028 pu, a 90-MVAR capacitor has been connected close to the POI, a 40-MVAR capacitor has been connected at the 230 kV bus on the existing facility and a 25-MVAR capacitor has been connected at the 230 kV bus of the proposed facility.
+With the addition of the 250 MW facility, the voltage at the POI drops to 1.018 per unit.
+The voltages at the 230 kV buses at the existing Cedar Creek facility and the proposed expansion fall below 1.0 per unit.
+The combined wind facilities draw 195 MVAR of reactive power from the PSCo system at the POI.
+Therefore, in order to keep the power factor at the POI between 0.95 leading to 0.95 lagging and the voltage level at Keenesburg near 1.028 pu, a 90-MVAR capacitor has been connected close to the POI, a 50-MVAR capacitor has been connected at the 230 kV bus on the existing facility and a 25-MVAR capacitor has been connected at the 230 kV bus of the proposed facility.
 The 34.5/230 kV transformers at the existing facility adjust to an off-nominal tap ratio of 1:1.00625.
 Similarly the tap ratios of the 34.5/230 kV transformers at the expanded facility adjust to 1:1.0125.
-With the indicated level of capacitors added, the voltage at the POI returns to 1.029 per unit during full wind generation.
+With the indicated level of capacitors added, the voltage at the POI returns to 1.027 per unit during full wind generation.
 If no capacitors are considered near the POI and larger capacitors are connected at the two wind facilities, the total amount of the capacitors would be larger than what has been indicated here to keep the interconnection VAR neutral.
 More importantly, those larger capacitors would also cause the 230 kV voltages by the wind generation facilities to rise above 1.05 per unit under normal operating conditions.

-The voltage at the 230 kV Keenesburg bus rises to 1.037 per unit during periods of minimal wind generation.
-The transmission lines associated with the generation facilities supply 49.7 MVAR of reactive power to the PSCO system.
-The voltage at the existing Cedar Creek facility rises to 1.052 per unit, and the voltage at the proposed facility rises to 1.067 per unit.
+The voltage at the 230 kV Keenesburg bus rises to 1.036 per unit during periods of minimal wind generation.
+The transmission lines associated with the generation facilities supply 43.5 MVAR of reactive power to the PSCO system.
+The voltage at the existing Cedar Creek facility rises to 1.055 per unit, and the voltage at the proposed facility rises to 1.075 per unit.
 Therefore, in order to keep the interconnection VAR neutral, a 35 MVAR inductive reactor needs to be connected at the existing Cedar Creek facility (CCWE1) and a 10 MVAR inductive reactor needs to be connected at the expanded wind generation facility (CCWE2).

-No attempt has been made to evaluate the coordination issues between the capacitors or reactors that may need to be added due to GI-2007-6 with reactive power support requirements associated with the operation of the existing 300 MW facility.
-The 90 MVAR of capacitors (two 45 MVAR units) will be located at or near the Keenesburg
+No attempt has been made to evaluate the coordination issues between the capacitors or reactors that may need to be added due to GI-2007-6 with reactive support requirements associated with the operation of the existing 300 MW facility.
+In addition, the actual location of the capacitor switching station (that will require a 230 kV three breaker ring bus configuration to terminate the lines and 90 MVAR of capacitive reactors) near the POI has not yet been determined or specified.
+The analysis has assumed that they would be about four miles from the POI (5% of the line length), primarily to recognize that they are the responsibility of the Generation Provider.